Skip to content

 • Model selection — Settings → AI: models are fetched live from each provider's /v1/models endpoint, so the list reflects whatever is currently available on that account.
 Token budget for the gauge is read from the active model's metadata.
 Extended thinking is not auto-enabled by the UI; it is rendered passively when the provider returns thinking blocks.

 • Chat persistence — last 50 messages (MAX_PERSISTED) stored in figma.clientStorage("systema_chat_v3_{fileKey}_{themeId}") as LZ-string-compressed JSON.
 Per-user, per-file, and per-theme: switching themes loads that theme's own chat; switching back restores it.
-Image attachments are stripped before saving.
+Attachments are kept in the saved payload — dropped only if the compressed blob would exceed clientStorage's budget.

 • Markdown exportDownload as Markdown in the Context panel writes the full chat (text + tool calls + bursts + status) as a .md file via src/lib/chat-export.ts (buildChatMarkdown + downloadChatAsMarkdown).

 • Floating input card — the message input floats as a rounded card over the chat scroll area.
-Layout: attachment thumbnails → reply bar → full-width textarea → action bar (paperclip, @mention, /slash, send).
+Layout: attachment pills → reply bar → full-width textarea → action bar (paperclip, @mention, /slash, send).
 The textarea auto-grows to 3 lines (float) or 5 lines (sidebar) then scrolls.

 • Slash commands — type / or click the slash button to open a command popup (same UX as @mentions).
 Available: /help (all agents introduce themselves), /brainstorm (divergent thinking with all agents).
 Completed commands render as bordered pills in the input overlay.